lmtmc/lmt_web_lite/README.md

       ./configure --with-work=/home/lmt/work_lmt

-but normally your $WORK_LMT environment variable from LMTOY is used.
+but normally your $WORK_LMT environment variable from LMTOY is used during the configure stage.
+During run-time again any present $WORK_LMT will be used, but if not, the value in config.txt will be used.

 ## Setup